openvinotoolkit/openvino/docs/IE_PLUGIN_DG/transformation_pipeline/low_precision_transformations/transformations/step3_main/arithmetic/add.md

  * Inference step #2: Inference step #1 result can be added with the empty branch tensor in low precision.

-This approach allows to infer the `Add` operation in the most optimal way.
+This approach allows to infer the `Add` operation in the optimal way.

 ## Subgraph before transformation
 The subgraph with quantized `Add` operation before transformation: